The Classification of 3+1d Symmetry Enriched Topological Order: 3+1D -SETs and their anomalies

 In conclusion, we see that for fermionic (3+1)d TQFTs with $G$-symmetry, the classification of the obstruction to gauging the $G$-symmetry goes beyond what the symmetry extension construction in \cite{Wang:2017loc} provides.
 While there is a map from $\SH^5 \to \mathrm{SW}^5$, which implies there is a group cocycle part of the anomaly, there is also a layer for which a cocycle description is not clear.
 In order to complete the analogy with \cite{Wang:2017loc} in terms of the anomaly data, we note that it is possible that the homomorphism $\pi_1( \rB \sAut^{\br}_{\tSVect}(\fB)) \rightarrow \pi_1 (\rB \sWitt)$ is trivial, and hence the $G$-anomalies are classified by $\SH^5(\rB G)$.
 Physically, one can also take a limited approach in \Cref{ansatz:fernionicTQFT} and only study a subgroup of the full obstruction, captured by $\SH^5(\rB G)$.
 Then, the supercohomology data is exactly analogous to the data in \Cref{ansatz:WWW}.
-We refer the interested reader to \cite{DYY1} for more details and applications of the Wang-Wen-Witten construction for anomalous (3+1)d fermionic TQFTs.
+We refer the interested reader to \cite[Appendix A]{DYY1} for more details on the comparison.
 In order to motivate why taking a limited approach is reasonable, we point out that the bosonic symmetry extension construction of \cite{Wang:2017loc}, which is claimed to work in any dimension, is itself already making a simplification by looking at cocycles in $\rH^{n+1}(\rB G; \mathbb{C}^\times)$.
 Even in the bosonic case, in high enough dimensions, there are anomaly contributions that go beyond ordinary cohomology.
-In (3+1)d, this appears \Cref{prop:bosonicanomaly} given that $\pi_0(\mathbf{4Vect}^{\times})\cong\Witt$ is the Witt group of nondegenerate braided fusion 1-categories.
+In (3+1)d, this is made apparent in \Cref{prop:bosonicanomaly} given that $\pi_0(\mathbf{4Vect}^{\times})\cong\Witt$ is the Witt group of nondegenerate braided fusion 1-categories.
 This last point is discussed in more detail in \cite[Section 3.3]{JF2}.